 From observation and record keeping, we know that there are differences in weight gain and health of cattle grazing the same forage in the same amounts in the same location.
 The question of whether those differences are attributed to environment or genetics, is yet to be answered.
 It is likely a combination of both.

 Some livestock marketers already advertise livestock as being “tall fescue hardy” and they may be correct, but the causes are not fully understood.
 It could be the location, learned behavior, adaptation, the breed, or the genetic line.
 In general, any animal (or person for that matter) that changes environments and diets will struggle to adapt at first.
 The transition period will be smoother from one location to another if the environment is similar.
-My point being stock from Ohio will likely perform well in Ohio.
-Those loaded onto a trailer in Wyoming or Texas will likely struggle to adapt if they are dropped off in Ohio and vis-versa.
+My point being cattle from Ohio will likely perform well in Ohio.
+Cattle loaded onto a trailer in Florida/Wyoming/Texas will likely struggle to adapt if they are dropped off in Ohio and vis-versa.
 Environment plays a huge role in this complex system.
 Management and genetics do too.

 In the meantime, I will recommend to you what we do know.
 Most pastures still contain KY-31 tall fescue.
 There are manageable concerns with this forage that negatively impact herd/flock productivity.
 There are steps you can take with the forage and the animals you already have that can make big differences in the herd health and profitability.
 There are improved varieties available to buy today that you could establish instead to graze.
 KY-31 tall fescue thrives because it suits our soils and management.
 We can choose to use it to our advantage through good management or adapt ourselves to something new.
 There will be challenges, but embracing those challenges often leads to greater success down the line.